kinshuk-jain/kyc/README.md

 - Run: `pipenv run python3 main.py`

+### Testing

+Tests are written using pytest.
+They can be run using `pytest`.
+These will run all the tests.
+All other options offered by pytest apply.
+Run individual test using `pytest -k 'test_name'`.
+Run a specific marker test using `pytest -m 'marker_name'`.
+For more see - https://docs.pytest.org/en/stable/reference.html#command-line-flags

+When you write unit/integration tests, test only the behavior of the system under test.
+Do not test implementation details.
+Do not test, what a function returns, what parameters it expects, whether it's variables or class properties have desired values.
+Test whether the system behaves as it should.

 ### Installing dependencies

 - To install dev dependency - `pipenv install <dependency> --dev`
 - To install a non-dev dependency - `pipenv install <dependency>`